GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 <br>

 - The material is meant for those with little or no experience with Linux, but can be helpful for intermediate users as well
-  - These session are introductory, it takes time and practice to become proficient with Linux (as with any new technology skill)
+  - These sessions are introductory, it takes time and practise to become proficient with Linux (as with any new technology skill)
-  - Patience for both instructors and learners will help everyone achieve their best results
+  - Patience for both instructors and learners will help everyone to achieve their best results
-  - Many users have great expertise in other areas of science, this is the beginning of process to gain yet another area of expertise
+  - Many users have great expertise in other areas of science, this is the beginning of a process to gain yet another area of expertise
 - This material is largely derived from the book [The Linux Command Line](https://linuxcommand.org/tlcl.php) by William Shotts
   - **This is an excellent resource for further study!**
 - Here are some other resources for Linux and Bioinformatics related training
   - freecodecamp.org has great resources for many tech-related topics, including Linux and command line!
-    - [The 50 Most Popular Linux & Terminal Commands - Full Course for Beginners](The 50 Most Popular Linux & Terminal Commands - Full Course for Beginners) is a 5 hour video (best to watch in pieces) that will cover much more than this tutorial.
+    - [The 50 Most Popular Linux & Terminal Commands - Full Course for Beginners](The 50 Most Popular Linux & Terminal Commands - Full Course for Beginners) is a 5-hour video (best to watch in pieces) that will cover much more than this tutorial.
 It is fairly recent and well curated for useful commands.
-    - [Command Line Crash Course](https://www.youtube.com/watch?v=yz7nYlnXLfE) is a 35 minute video with the basics of the command line.
+    - [Command Line Crash Course](https://www.youtube.com/watch?v=yz7nYlnXLfE) is a 35-minute video with the basics of the command line.
     - [The Linux Commands Handbook](https://www.freecodecamp.org/news/the-linux-commands-handbook/) has a long list of useful commands with useful details about them.
   - Excellent and in-depth Linux Tutorial - [Ryan's Tutorials](https://ryanstutorials.net/linuxtutorial/)
-  - The [BRSN resource page](https://collab.agr.gc.ca/co/BRS-SRB/SitePages/Resource%20Overview.aspx#title-1175) is repository with links and information for many other resources
+  - For those of you with access to the AAFC network, the [BRSN resource page](https://collab.agr.gc.ca/co/BRS-SRB/SitePages/Resource%20Overview.aspx#title-1175) is repository with links and information for many other resources

 <br>